juan-mulero/cisreg/cisreg/README.md

-Running the go code requires the installation of [go](https://go.dev/) and functions from the https://github.com/vlmir/bgw3.git repository.
+Running the go code requires the installation of [go](https://go.dev/) language and functions from the https://github.com/vlmir/bgw3.git repository.

 To clone the repository and execute the code: